simular-api-rest-conjson-server

 Create a JSON File

 We need a JSON file to serve as our database.
-We create a file named db.json at the root of our project with the following example content:
+Create a file named db.json in the root of our project with the following example content:

 This file defines two resources: posts and comments, each with some initial data.